jaichaudhry323/Over_1500_Awesome_Project_Ideas/README.md

 Then there are specific category based projects which have been extracted from above mentioned All_Project_Ideas.txt file for your convenience :)

-- For all `Python` based projects refer  : python.txt
+- For all `Python` based projects refer  : Python.txt
-- For all  `Java` based projects refer   : java.txt
+- For all  `Java` based projects refer   : Java.txt
-- For all `Web` based projects refer     : Web_based.txt
+- For all `Web` based projects refer     : Web_Based.txt
-- For all `Android` based projects refer : Android_based.txt
+- For all `Android` based projects refer : Android_Based.txt